Guilded-NET/Guilded-NET.github.io/docs/commands.md

 }
 ```

 Of course, some people might use <q>/config</q> command and it would lead to the bot not having any response.
 For that, there are "command fallbacks" for that.
-It should be declared similar to commands, but we have to use `[CommandFallback(...)]` attribute for that instead:
+It should be declared similar to commands, but we have to use `[CommandFallback(...)]`{: .language-csharp } attribute for that instead:

 ```csharp
 [Command("config", Aliases = new string[] { "settings", "conf" })]